pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

     not influenced by the ``drawOnDemand`` parameter.

     You're drawing the full extent of the bezel, which includes space *behind* the screen.
-Bezel and screen will blend, so most likely, you'll want to draw a black rectangle in the position (... at the offset) of the screen.
+Bezel and screen *will blend*, so most likely, you'll want to draw a black rectangle in the position (... at the offset) of the screen.

+    Unlike :py:func:`screenDraw`, you do not need to include calls to glClear() and glFlush().

   .. py:function:: brightness(rheoValue, ambientBrightness, busVoltsRatio, refCon)